Velu Thampi Dalawa: Insurrection

 Velu Thampi Dalawa and the Paliath Achan, Govindan Menon, met and decided on the extirpation of the British Resident and end of British supremacy in their respective states.
 Dalawa Velu Thampi organised recruits, strengthened forts and stored up ammunition while similar preparations was made by the Paliath Achan in Cochin.
 Velu Thampi appealed to the Zamorin of Calicut and to the French for assistance, but both did not acknowledge the request.
-The plan of the Paliath Achan and Velu Thampi was to unitedly attack the Fort of Cochin and murder the British Resident Col. Macaulay and Kunju Krishna Menon.
+The plan of the Paliath Achan and Velu Thampi was to join forces and attack the Fort of Cochin, storm the defences and murder the British Resident Colin Macaulay and Kunju Krishna Menon.
 Under the leadership of Vaikom Padmanabha Pillai, troops from the garrisons at Alleppey, Alangad and Paravoor were transferred stealthily through the backwaters in covered boats to Kalvathy where they met up with four thousand of Paliyath Achan's followers.

-On the night of 28 December 1808, the force attacked the palace, overwhelmed the Indian guards and domestics, but due to the warning of a native domestic, the resident and Kunju Krishna Menon managed to flee to a frigate, HMS Piedmontese, which was anchored in Cochin harbour.
-Simultaneously, the rebels attacked the British garrison at Quilon on 30 December 1808 but were repulsed.
-Unhappy with the failure to capture or kill the Resident as well as the failure in Quilon, Velu Thampi moved south from Cochin and on 11 January 1809 (1st Makaram 984 M.E.), Velu Thampi issued his famous Kundara Proclamation in which he exhorted the nation to throw out the British.
-He organised another force to attack the British garrison at Quilon and the Battle of Quilon took place on 15 January 1809 in which Velu Thampi's force lost 15 guns and suffered casualties.
+On the night of 28 December 1808, this united force attacked the Resident's palace and overwhelmed the Indian guards and domestics, but due to the warning of a native domestic, the Resident and Kunju Krishna Menon managed to escape the attacking army and flee to a frigate, the HMS Piedmontese, which had been anchored in Cochin harbour.
+Almost simultaneously, the rebels attacked the British garrison at Quilon on 30 December 1808, but were repulsed.
+Dissatisfied with the failure to capture or kill the Resident, as well as the failure at Quilon, Velu Thampi moved south from Cochin and on 11 January 1809 (1st Makaram 984 M.E.), he issued his famous Kundara Proclamation in which he exhorted the nation to throw out the British.
+He then organised another force to attack the British garrison at Quilon and the Battle of Quilon took place on 15 January 1809 in which Velu Thampi's force lost 15 guns and suffered many casualties.